-- 1. RECEIVES the Special Development Sites update dated 18 July 2023, as prepared by the Satterley Property Group. - 2.
-APPROVES the commercial terms and conditions, the lot allocation process and the criteria for the sale of lots to builders in the Catalina Green Builder Display Village, as set out in the Satterley Property Group correspondence dated 18 July 2023. - 3.
+- RECEIVES the Special Development Sites update dated 18 July 2023, as prepared by the Satterley Property Group. - APPROVES the commercial terms and conditions, the lot allocation process and the criteria for the sale of lots to builders in the Catalina Green Builder Display Village, as set out in the Satterley Property Group correspondence dated 18 July 2023. - 3.
 REQUIRES the Satterley Property Group to provide a further status report within six months.

-The Motion was put and declared CARRIED (11/0).
 For: Councillors Chester, Fleeton, Haddon-Casey, Ife, Jones, Krsticevic, Migdale, Parker, Perkov, Treby, and Wallace.
-Against: Nil.